Antymon/ppo_cpp/README.md

 If you require policy other than MLP, modifications to both graph_generator and core PPO_CPP may be needed, however as long as the Policy is originally supported by Stable Baselines those changes shouldn't be too challenging.
-The reason for forking Stable Baselines mainly to name tensors which need to be referred to on the C++ side, but also to introduce a thin graph generator over the original implementation extended with computational graph export/import functionality.
+The reason for forking Stable Baselines was mainly to name tensors which need to be referred to on the C++ side, but also to introduce a thin graph generator layer over the original implementation extended with computational graph export/import functionality.

 Visualizing gaits